stresearch/gaia/docs/sections/linearization/README.md

 # Linearization of NN Surrogate Model

-We compute linearlization of the NN surrigate f(x) = y, to understand sensitivity to different inputs.
+We compute linearization of the NN surrigate f(x) = y, to understand sensitivity to different inputs.

 Linearization of f(x`) = Ax` + b, can be computed by computing the gradiant grad f(x) around x`.
 Since f(x) is vector valued we compute a jacobian: A = J_x(f(x)).